 AMWUA has incurred year-to-date expenses - Cash Basis - that are \$22,967 under the year-to-date budget.
 This variance is due to staffing changes creating a large variance that was slightly offset in overages in accounting fees and temporary services, as well as overages in common area maintenance and water conservation expenses.

-At the May 14, 2025 meeting, the Management Board recommended that the AMWUA Board of Directors accept the AMWUA quarterly financial statements for the third quarter as presented.
+AMWUA staff is requesting that the AMWUA Management Board recommend to the AMWUA Board of Directors acceptance of the AMWUA quarterly financial statements for the third quarter as presented.

 SUGGESTED MOTION